calypso-binar/jenkins-demo/README.md

 #### Global Configuration

 Navigate to https://localhost:8443/jenkins/
 Jenkins will ask for the initial password.
-You can get it by executing `wsl -d Ubuntu-20.04-jenkins-master cat /home/ubuntu/.jenkins/secrets/initialAdminPassword` in Powershell.
+You can get it by executing the following command in Powershell:
+`wsl -d Ubuntu-20.04-jenkins-master cat /home/ubuntu/.jenkins/secrets/initialAdminPassword`

 Next, Jenkins will offer a fast-paced configuration and a customized configuration.
 ![img_5.png](img/img_5.png)